zsofiasomlai/pbx-group-security/content/challenges/risk/RI-RM-risk-management.md

    - Was this your decision or a business led choice?
  - What barriers have you faced in using this tool?
  - Given a choice, what would be your preferred method/tool for risk management and acceptance and why?
- - What do you think of using JIRA for managing risks (and risk decisions)
+ - What do you think of using JIRA for managing risks (and risk decisions)?